Cooperative movement in India

-The cooperative movement in India plays a crucial role in the agricultural sector, banking and housing.
-The history of cooperatives in India is more than a hundred years old.
-Cooperatives developed very rapidly after Indian independence.
-According to an estimate, more than half a million cooperative societies are active in the country.
+The cooperative movement in India plays a crucial role in the dairy, agricultural, banking, and housing sectors.
+The history of cooperatives in India is more than a hundred years old, developing rapidly after Indian independence.
+As of 1 January 2026, over 848,000 cooperatives are active, according to the information available on the National Cooperative Database.
 Many cooperative societies, particularly in rural areas, increase political participation and are used as a stepping stone by aspiring politicians.